TradeRES/toolbox-amiris-emlab/README.md

 The power plants per country as saved in : Power_plants.xlsx

-The technology and fuel costs are saved in: exported_traderes.xlsx
+The technology and fuel costs are saved in: Traderes_Data.xlsx

 ## Folder structure